An intern accused an Idaho Republican of rape. He was warned before about his behavior toward women.

 The woman has not been publicly identified by the police or the ethics committee and The Post does not name victims of sexual assault.
 But some right-wing blogs and supporters of von Ehlinger, including a fellow Idaho Republican and a lawyer who was representing von Ehlinger, have publicly named the woman and called her a liar.

-Von Ehlinger allegedly made two other women who work at the state capitol uncomfortable by pursuing them romantically, according to records released by the state House.
+Von Ehlinger allegedly made two other women who work at the state Capitol uncomfortable by pursuing them romantically, according to records released by the state House.

 A lobbyist accused him of following her to the bathroom during a special legislative session last August, Boise State Public Radio reported.
 She brushed the incident off, until she said von Ehlinger again followed her around at a reception during the current legislative session, even after she repeatedly tried to move away from him.
-At one point, the lobbyist noticed her purse had been knocked over and she said she worried von Ehlinger had searched through the contents looking for her home address.
+At one point, the lobbyist noticed her purse had been knocked over, and she said she worried von Ehlinger had searched through the contents looking for her home address.

 In January, a House clerk reported that von Ehlinger asked her to go on a run and out for a meal.
 She declined in an email, telling the representative that she was married and felt uncomfortable, Boise State Public Radio reported.
 That proposal came just days after new lawmakers, including von Ehlinger, had undergone “Respectful Workplace Training.”